Best Countries to Live when you retire

 This list does not pretend to be a complete analysis of all the elements you should consider when choosing where to spend the rest of your life (or if you are helping your parents to choose where to live), but it shows cost of living, based on 2018 data that is available online.
 I left to the end of the list the ones I like the most; not because of the cost but because of lifestyle, culture, and style of the country.
 Do your research and if you have questions just contact us with any question.
 We will update this list regularly, and add more information to help you with the decision when time comes.

-There are a couple of countries that we did not include in the list because we do not know too much about the safety environment that it has nowadays, like: Argentina, Ecuador, Paraguay and Jamaica, but can be added once we address our concerns.
-As everything in live security is a subjective evaluation, and may vary depending on several factors, you need to do the evaluation from every angle before making the decision.
+There are a couple of countries that we did not include in the list because we do not know too much about the safe environment that it has nowadays, like Argentina, Ecuador, Paraguay and Jamaica, but can be added once we address our concerns.
+As everything in live security is a subjective evaluation and may vary depending on several factors, you need to do the evaluation from every angle before making the decision.
 Even after making the decision, and considering that you will be moving to another country with different cultures and habits, be sure to learn how your new home is, which places are safe and which ones you need to avoid, and how to behave when you are out of your house.

 Best countries to retire: Croatia

 Croatia with a warm Mediterranean climate, beautiful mountains, and Adriatic coasts, is little country and is one of the best destinations when thinking about retiring.
 You can travel to any city in Europe with a low budget, or even visit the place of The Medjugorje Apparitions.
 With 1,246 islands and islets encompass 2,522 miles (4,058 km) of coastline, the most indented coastline in the Mediterranean, this is the ideal place for those who like diving or beach life.